-The Diego Auction balances application processes, also called jobs, over the virtual machines (VMs) in a Cloud Foundry installation.
+Diego balances app processes over the virtual machines (VMs) in a PWS installation using the Diego Auction.
 When new processes need to be allocated to VMs, the Diego Auction determines which ones should run on which machines.
-The auction algorithm balances the load on VMs and optimizes application availability and resilience.
-This topic explains how the Diego Auction works at a conceptual level.
+The auction algorithm balances the load on VMs and optimizes app availability and resilience.
+This topic explains how the Diego Auction works.

-Refer to the Auction repo on GitHub for source code and more information.
+Refer to the Auction repository on GitHub for source code and more information.

 The Diego Auction distinguishes between two types of jobs: Tasks and Long-Running Processes (LRPs).

 Tasks run once, for a finite amount of time.
 A common example is a staging task that compiles an app’s dependencies, to form a self-contained droplet that makes the app portable and runnable on multiple VMs.
 Other examples of tasks include making a database schema change, bulk importing data to initialize a database, and setting up a connected service.